 Welding Rod Calculator

-Calculate how many welding rods or pounds of filler wire you need based on joint type, metal thickness, and weld length.
+Calculate welding rods or filler wire needed by joint type, metal thickness, and weld length.

 How welding rod consumption is estimated: